-Vega SES LLC Solar Project (Project) proposes to develop a nominal 100-megawatt alternating current solar photovoltaic (PV) energy generation project with an integrated 100 MW battery storage project on approximately 494 acres of land in southwestern Imperial County, California.
+Vega SES LLC proposes to develop the Vega SES LLC Solar Project (Project), a solar photovoltaic (PV) energy generation project with an integrated 100 MW battery storage project on an additional 80 acres of land in southwestern Imperial County, California.
+The original proposed area of the project consisted of approximately 494 acres.
 The electrical energy produced by the Project will be conducted through a proposed 230 kV generator intertie "gentie" line and delivered to the Imperial Irrigation District (IID) through a short interconnection with the proposed IID 230 kV "Fern" substation.